RoySRC/MiniJavaCompiler/README.md

 the function local stack.
 These are generally values for variables that have been spilled by the register allocation algorithm.

+The MIPS assembly code generator is the final phase in the miniJava compiler.
+This is responsible for taking in the code generated from the Vapor-M IR code generation system, and translating it into MIPS assembly to be run on the MIPS emulator.
+Unlike the vapor intermediate representations, the MIPS assembly has no built-in functions such as `PrintIntS()`, `Error()`, and `HeapAllocZ()`.
+Implementations for these built-ins are inserted in the epilogue section of the final MIPS code.
+In MIPS assembly we also have to generate the function call stack manually.
+This is done through the function prologue and epilogue before the call to the function.

 ## TypeChecking
 In this homework assignment we build a type check system for the miniJAVA programming language.
 The input to this